Ismail Azzaoui

-Ismail Azzaoui (born 6 January 1998) is a Belgian footballer who plays as a winger for Dutch club Heracles.
+Ismail Azzaoui (born 6 January 1998) is a Belgian footballer who plays as a winger.

 Club career

 Born in Brussels, Azzaoui started playing football with R.S.C.
 Anderlecht.
 In 2015, he joined VfL Wolfsburg from Tottenham Hotspur for a transfer fee of reportedly €500,000 and made his Bundesliga debut on 21 November 2015 against Werder Bremen.
 He substituted Daniel Caligiuri after 76 minutes in a 6–0 home win.

 In early August 2017, Azzaoui was transferred to Dutch Eredivisie club Willem II for a season-long loan.
 After his return to Wolfsburg, Azzaoui suffered a second major knee injury and was out for the whole 2018-19 season.
 On 27 October 2020 Azzaoui signed a one-year contract with Dutch side Heracles Almelo.
 On 1 December 2021 in a match against Feyenoord, Azzaoui suffered the third major knee injury of his career.
 One day later on 2 December 2021 it was announced he would miss the remainder of the 2021-22 season.

 On 11 October 2022, Azzaoui returned to Heracles until the end of the season, with an option to extend for two more seasons.

+On 24 December 2024 Cypriot First Division club Omonia 29 announced that they signed Azzaoui.